Kahlin Compound

 Kahlin Compound was an institution for part-Aboriginal people in Darwin in the Northern Territory of Australia between 1913 and 1939.
 After 1924, "half-caste" children were separated from their parents and other adults and moved to an institution at Myilly Point.

 History

-In 1913 the Northern Territory Protector of Aborigines, anthropologist Walter Baldwin Spencer decided to solve what he called the "half-caste problem" by rounding up hundreds of Aboriginal children and removing them from the "native camp".
+In 1913 the Northern Territory Protector of Aborigines, anthropologist Walter Baldwin Spencer decided to solve what he called the "half-caste problem" by rounding up hundreds of mixed race Aboriginal families and removing them from their homes.
 The Kahlin Compound and Half Caste Home was established on Lambell Terrace at Myilly Point, overlooking Mindil Beach in Darwin.
 Spencer envisaged that the compound would be self-sufficient, providing housing, schooling and domestic training for each Aboriginal family.
 The whole compound was to be fenced with access for Aboriginal people and Departmental officials only.